ostroproject/ostro-os/doc/architecture/system-and-security-architecture.rst

 Filesystem Layout
 =================

-Ostro OS needs to protect data differently, depending on sensitivity and usage patterns.
+The Ostro OS needs to protect data differently, depending on sensitivity and usage patterns.
 Files used by the core system change infrequently and can be protected by IMA/EVM.
 But IMA/EVM changes the performance, semantic and error handling of the filesystem and thus is less suitable for application data with unknown usage patterns.

 Here is an overview of the different parts of the virtual file system.
-Specific Ostro devices will likely map this to different partitions because that way the filesystem UID can be used in the IMA policy to treat files differently depending on their location.
+Specific devices will likely map this to different partitions because that way the filesystem UID can be used in the IMA policy to treat files differently depending on their location.
 However, a simpler Ostro OS configuration could also drop